 The Government guidance also requires every local authority to have a policy setting out the range of support services for children in family and friends care.
 You can contact your local authority to ask about their policy and practice on family and friends care.

 If you do not think that you are receiving the support that you need, you can contact us for advice.

-Family Rights Group provides free, confidential independent telephone and e-mail advice to family members who are involved with the local authority about the care of a child.
+Family Rights Group provides free, confidential independent telephone and e-mail advice to families whose children are involved with, or require, local authority services because of welfare needs or concerns

 Unless the child is looked after by the local authority, you could ask the parents to pay child maintenance, because they remain financially responsible for the child throughout the time that they are living with you.

 Telephone: 0800 988 0988 Monday to Friday 8am-8pm, Saturday 9am-4pm

 Child Maintenance Options provides impartial information and support with anything relating to child maintenance.

 From September 2011, this fund has replaced Education Maintenance Allowance (EMA) for full-time students aged between 16-19 who are facing financial hardship.

 Under this scheme, some vulnerable students are eligible to receive a bursary of £1,200 a year.
 This group includes: